Disclaimer: Originally published in February 2018. It is being republished since it still remains an interesting topic till today.

 In a growing market like India where there is a huge consumer population from the middle, upper-middle, and upper classes, there is almost always a demand for a niche product or service that can be provided by minds quick enough to grasp the gap in the market and capitalise on it.

 And as long as the products and services provided are timely and satisfactory, the consumer is not likely to probe into the qualifications of the people providing them.

 Other examples of successful Indian startups are Flipkart (online shopping), Zivame (online lingerie store), Paperboat (Indian beverages and snacks), and The Bold Creative (advertising, designing, and client servicing).

 Most of these startups do not require a specific qualification- they look for intelligent and motivated individuals committed to helping them provide quality service to their customers.
 Several Indian startups have been set up by their founders fresh out of college, and many of these founders do not hold a degree related to the field of work their startup offers.

-It appears that if one is seeking to found or work with a startup, one need to go for a post graduate degree.
+It appears that if one is seeking to find or work with a startup, one need not go for a post-graduate degree.
 It is enough if they are armed with the basic qualification of an undergraduate degree, along with drive, initiative, and the interest required to be a hard and successful worker.

 Image Credits: Google Images